 - The Model Competent Authority Agreement (Model CAA), which contains the detailed rules on the exchange of information, and;

 - The OECD Commentaries, which provides additional guidance on local implementation of the CAA and CRS.
-97 countries have so far signaled their intention to adopt the legislation with 58 of these formally committing to be early adopters in January 2016.

 The document containing the global standard for automatic exchange of financial account information sets out in Part I the introduction to the standard and in Part II the text of the Model Competent Authority Agreement (CAA) and the Common Reporting and Due Diligence Standard (CRS).